 - Stretch your cord before stringing any beads.
 Your bracelet will stay the right size and won't stretch out leaving gaps between the beads.

 - Make your bracelet the correct size.
-A seven-inch bracelet made with 12mm beads is smaller than a seven-inch bracelet made with 4mm beads.
-It's true.
+A seven-inch bracelet made with 12 mm beads is smaller than a seven-inch bracelet made with 4 mm beads.
 The larger beads will take away from the inside diameter of the bracelet.
 String them and then try it on your wrist to check for size.

 - Tighten your knot from all sides.
 Pull the top two ends to tighten the knot, pull from the beaded side, pull the left loose end and the right beaded end and vice versa.